caravan-bitcoin/caravan/packages/bip32/README.md

 This is useful when you have a child xpub (e.g. a blinded xpub) derived from a masked xpub and you need to generate the full, unmasked path.

+### `getRelativeBip32Sequence`

+A utility to use when you have a parent and child bip32 paths and want the "relative" sequence (the path elements from the child that are added on to the parent).

 ## Keys

 ### `getRandomChildXpub`